 MEET THE ARTIST

 Roosevelt André Credit’s profound and spirited performances have served to shape his career both nationally and internationally as a bass /baritone.
-Roosevelt was featured as a “Fisherman” in the 2012 Tony Award Winning and Grammy Nominated Production of The Gershwin’s Porgy and Bess on Broadway.
+Roosevelt was most recently seen in the New York Metropolitan Opera’s productions of Porgy and Bess and Meistersinger, and he was featured as a “Fisherman” in the 2012 Tony Award Winning and Grammy Nominated Production of The Gershwin’s Porgy and Bess on Broadway.
 He has performed on and off Broadway, playing several roles in the Tony Award-winning and national touring companies of Harold Prince’s Show Boat.
 He has received the 2012 Most Distinguished Alumni Fellow Award from Oregon State University, and was featured vocally in the Oscar winning movie 12 Years A Slave.

 His extensive repertoire includes opera, oratorio, jazz, spirituals, pop, and musicals.
 He has performed with the Chicago Opera Theatre, Birmingham Opera, New York Contemporary Opera, Chautauqua Opera, and was a featured soloist with Jazz at Lincoln Center’s Duke Ellington Orchestra during the Centennial Celebration.
 Roosevelt was featured in Live from Lincoln Center’s PBS Broadcast production of Show Boat, and made his Carnegie Hall debut singing Schubert conducted by the late Maestro Robert Bass.